 \item We model each stage's physical properties of noise and artifacts based on the data acquisition process in the reconstruction pipeline.
 This design improves the denoising performance and gives end-users richer interpretation ability and transparency.

 \item We demonstrate through experiments on patient data that our method significantly outperforms existing works both quantitatively and qualitatively.
-An extensive analysis using phantom scans further supports that the proposed method has reached state-of-the-art performance. \end{itemize}
+An extensive analysis of phantom scans further supports that the proposed method has achieved state-of-the-art performance. \end{itemize}

 The remaining sections of this paper are organized as follows: Section II reviews some existing works related to our topic and briefly discusses their limitations, Section III presents the proposed method in full detail, Section IV provides the experiment setup and compares our results with those of several representative works, and finally, Section V concludes the paper.